Upcoming Deadlines:

 Will I have access to alumni benefits upon earning the Public Leadership Credential?

-Yes, all Public Leadership Credential recipients will receive Professional and Lifelong Learning alumni benefits.
+All Public Leadership Credential recipients (those who have successfully completed all six courses and the capstone) will become members of the Professional and Lifelong Learning (PLL) alumni and receive PLL alumni benefits.
 These benefits include alumni status recognition, invitations to HKS events, an impressive alumni network, access to exclusive forums, and more.
-For additional information, please visit our PLC Alumni Benefits page.
+For more information, please visit the PLL Alumni Benefits page.

-Recognition of your PLC experience should be listed on your resume or CV or LinkedIn profile as:
+Recognition of your PLC experience should be listed on your resume or LinkedIn profile as:

 Awarded the Public Leadership Credential, [Insert Year], John F. Kennedy School of Government at Harvard University.